linafaik08/survival_analysis/README.md

 ### Requirement

-To code relies on the following libraries:
+The code relies on the following libraries:

 ```
 scikit-survival==0.19.0